Nelson Cricket Club

 Nelson Cricket Club, based at Seedhill in Nelson, Lancashire, are a cricket club in the Lancashire League.
 They play at the Seedhill ground in Nelson.
-Their captain for the 2024 season is Khurrum Nazir and their professional is Ankit Sharma.
+Their captain and also professional for the 2026 season is Tyler McGladdery who is UK based.

 Nelson Cricket Club was formed in 1861 when two other local clubs merged.
 It was a founding member of the Lancashire League in 1892, winning the inaugural championship.
 The club has gone on to win the league on 21 occasions, the most of any club.
 During this period the club has fielded prominent cricketers such as Learie Constantine, Kapil Dev and Steve Waugh.